Hurricane Sandy on Long Island (October 2012)

 Lessons Learned

-Hurricane Sandy underscored Long Island’s vulnerability to coastal storms and rising sea levels.
+Hurricane Sandy underscored Long Island’s vulnerability to coastal storms, storm surge, and sea-level rise.

-• Resilience: Investments in stronger power systems, better communications, and improved flood defenses continue.
+- Resilience: Investments in stronger utility systems, improved communications, shoreline protection, and flood defenses continue across the region.

-• Community Spirit: Sandy demonstrated the strength of Long Island’s communities, with neighbors and organizations rallying to rebuild together.
+- Community Spirit: Sandy highlighted the strength of Long Island’s communities, with neighbors, nonprofits, and local organizations rallying to help one another recover.

 Quick Snapshot